EMPIRE ENGLAND versus EVIL ENGLAND! – 6

 - Native leaders of both Pakistan and India were novices at best and cunning politicians at worst.
 They were simply handed over the huge number of administrative and military apparatus by the stupid British Labour Party politicians.

 - Both Pakistan as well as Indian leaders immediately used the newly received parts of the erstwhile British-Indian army to intimidate all the kingdoms in their proximity.
-Many did not surrender to these intimidations.
+Many did not surrender to these intimidation.
 The political leaders send their armies to capture the kingdoms.

 - Even now, there are many rebellions going on for so many decades.
 The freedom fighters are dubbed terrorists and tortured in small-time police stations and army garrisons.
 Women folks suffer most.
 No media dare report all this.

 - The tribal populations who had nothing to do with the formation of the new nations did not know that they had literally been handed over to political systems which they had no affinity for.
 They were literally plundered by the local police and forest department staff.
-They women were forced to produce hybridised children.
+Their women were forced to produce hybridised children.
 They were taught the languages of the various Indian states and addressed in the pejorative part of the word codes.

 - Gandhi is currently taught to be the ‘father of the nation’.
 However, there is no such mention in any statutory writings.
 Both he as well as Nehru was in the midst of terrible scandals connected to certain clandestine affairs in Gandhi’s ashram.
 The newspapers were full of it, with some even bringing out cartoons about the shady affairs.
 In fact, Gandhi was a burden for the new nation.
-He was killed in an incident which was quite cunningly described as the handiwork of Hindu Communalism.
+He was killed in an unexplained incident which was quite cunningly described as the handiwork of Hindu Communalism.
 Hindu Communalism had nothing to gain from Gandhi’s death.
 Nor was there anything that could spur and antipathy for Gandhi.
-However, his death gave Nehru a much require prop up.
+However, his death gave Nehru a much required prop up.
 For, there was a real terror that Nehru would not become the prime minister.
 In fact, the Congress party did not like both Gandhi as well as Nehru.
 It wanted another local leader to be the PM.
 However, Nehru was at home in England, having studied there.
 He could manage from that side.
 British Labour Party was acting as a fool and a national traitor, as always.

 - Now, about your word ‘equality’.
 The word as understood in English has no corresponding word in feudal languages.
 This is one of the most dangers that England faces now.
 It does not understand the others who speak other languages.